Min. time required: 4:00

 • Winter (from mid-December to March) is beautiful as the landscape can be covered by a thick layer of snow.

-Weather Copy link to clipboard
+Bernina Express weather forecast Copy link to clipboard

 The Bernina Express operates in all kinds of weather.
-Only in extreme conditions the service may be suspended.
+Only in extreme conditions, the service may be suspended.
 Check the forecast for your travel date below.

 Weather reports are available to members only